mudit3774/fynd-matching-engine/README.md

 # Usage

-Use fynd to create an arrray of preferences and use MAtchingEngine.get_suggestions([]) to get are recommendation/polygon.
+Use fynd to create an arrray of preferences and use MatchingEngine.get_suggestions([]) to get are recommendation/polygon.

 ```